-Tickets for the MIMG Departmental Ceremony can be reserved at www.my.ucla.edu from April 27 – May 10, 2016.
+Tickets for the MIMG Departmental Ceremony can be reserved at www.my.ucla.edu from April 28 – May 19, 2017.
 You may reserve up to 4, and add two additional tickets to a waitlist.
 There is no charge for the first 4 tickets.
 Each additional ticket is $12, whether it‘s used or not.
-Waitlist tickets will be charged only if available, which will be determined in late May.
+Waitlist tickets will be charged only if available, which will be determined in late Mayby the university.
+If approved for the additional waitlist tickets, you will be notified via myUCLA notices.
 Please note that there are the tickets that you can definitely order, and the waitlist tickets that might be released, and that‘s it.
 There are no “extra tickets” available for anyone, no matter how large your family is.
+The department has NO control or ability to request more tickets for you.
 However, you can have more people at the event, keep reading.

 Seating will be first come, first serve.
 If some of your guests want to arrive early to save seats they may do so, but at 9:30 AM, seats that are unoccupied MUST BE GIVEN UP to those who do not have a seat.
 Please inform your guests!

 Similar to a high school graduation ceremony, your name will be read from a name card as you walk across the stage.
-Before May 10, you must inform Bridget of the name that you want to be read (do you want your middle name to be announced?) as well as the phonetic pronunciation of the name, for example:
+Before Friday, May 5th, you must inform Juana of the name that you want to be read (do you want your middle name to be announced?) as well as the phonetic pronunciation of the name, for example:

 • Renee Nguyen is pronounced "ruh-NAE WHIN"